AiimiLtd/de-ai-onboarding/01 Orientation/structure.md

     Databricks, as it is a very powerful tool that can be used for a wide range of tasks and handles big data very well.

 * Any DE/AI relevant courses/qualifications
-  * DP-203 - Azure Data Engineer Associate(In Progress)
+  * DP-203 - Azure Data Engineer Associate
   * PL-300 - Power BI Data Analyst Associate (Lapsed)

 * Fun fact / non technical skill you want to talk about